Wdio-Workflo

 We have now finished all preliminary work to write our first actual testcase.

-is defined by a title, some metadata about the testcase and a body function.
-The body function contains a sequence of Step
+A testcase is defined by a title, some metadata about the testcase and a body function.
+The body function contains a sequence of Steps which modify the state of the tested web application.
+Within the callback function of each Step, a testcase can validate one or many acceptance criteria of our requirements which we defined in our spec files.

-s should be grouped together in suite
+Multiple similar testcases should be grouped together in suites.

 import { pages } from '?/page_objects';